lyoungblood/realtime-web-analytics-workshop/module-1/README.md

-#  Configure a fleet of web servers to stream Apache log data to a Kinesis delivery stream
+#  Configure a fleet of Web Servers to stream Clickstream data to a Kinesis Firehose delivery stream

 ## Introduction

-In this module, you will start with an autoscaling group of Apache web servers, and reconfigure them to stream their log data in realtime to a Kinesis Firehose delivery stream.
+In this module, you will start with an AutoScaling group of Apache web servers, and configure them to stream their log data in realtime to a Kinesis Firehose delivery stream.
 This will prepare for us to perform realtime analytics on the events being captured in these logs.

-## Architecture overview
+## Architecture Overview

 ![module-1-diagram](../images/module-1.png)

 ### 1. Deploy Web Servers using CloudFormation Template

-First we need to deploy our web servers in an autoscaling group, with an Application Load Balancer to accept incoming connections, and scaling policies to scale out based on incoming network traffic.
+First we need to deploy our web servers in an AutoScaling group, with an Application Load Balancer to accept incoming connections, and scaling policies to scale out (and back in) based on incoming network traffic.

 <details>
 <summary><strong>CloudFormation Launch Instructions (expand for details)</strong></summary><p>